MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-sv-plan.md

 ## Determine eligibility

 As a first step, you will need to know which of your current devices meet the Windows Sun Valley hardware requirements.
-The majority of devices purchased in the last 18-24 months will be compatible with Windows Sun Valley.
+Most devices purchased in the last 18-24 months will be compatible with Windows Sun Valley.
 Verify that your device meets or exceeds [Windows Sun Valley requirements](windows-sv-requirements.md) to ensure it is compatible.

 Microsoft is currently developing analysis tools to help you evaluate your devices against the Windows Sun Valley hardware requirements.
-When Windows Sun Valley reaches general availability, end users running Windows 10 Home, Pro, and Pro for Workstations will be able to use the **PC Health Check** app to determine their eligibility for Windows Sun Valley.
-End users running Windows 10 Enterprise and Education editions should rely on their IT administrators to let them know when they are eligible for the upgrade.
+When Windows Sun Valley reaches general availability, end-users running Windows 10 Home, Pro, and Pro for Workstations will be able to use the **PC Health Check** app to determine their eligibility for Windows Sun Valley.
+End-users running Windows 10 Enterprise and Education editions should rely on their IT administrators to let them know when they are eligible for the upgrade.

 Enterprise organizations looking to evaluate device readiness in their environments can expect this capability to be integrated into existing Microsoft tools, such as Endpoint analytics and Update Compliance.
 This capability will be available when Windows Sun Valley is generally available.
-Microsoft is also working with software vendor partners to facilitate Windows Sun Valley device readiness into their solutions.
+Microsoft is also working with software publisher partners to facilitate Windows Sun Valley device readiness into their solutions.

 ## Windows Sun Valley availability